-To qualify for NJ Long Term Care Medicaid, an applicant's monthly income and countable resources are considered.
-A single individual, as of 2017, can have up to $2,205 / month in income.
-Income in excess can be allocated to a Qualifying Income Trust.
-He or she is also permitted countable resources up to $2,000.
-Note, a home and vehicle are not considered "countable" assets, provided they are in use by the applicant.
-Persons with resources over these limits might still qualify through the Medically Needy program or by consulting with a Medicaid Planner.
+To qualify for NJ Long Term Care Medicaid, an applicant's functional ability, monthly income, and countable resources are considered.
+A single individual, as of 2018, can have up to $2,250 / month in income.
+Income in excess can be allocated to a Qualifying Income Trust (QIT).
+This is a way to effectively lower countable income, helping one to become income eligible for long-term care Medicaid.

 New Jersey is one of the states at the forefront of providing assistance to elderly persons that are not eligible for Medicaid.
-There are five programs of great relevance to seniors: JACC, Statewide Respite, Alzheimer's Day Care, the Gold and PAAD programs, and Congregate Housing Services.
-Although not all of these provide financial assistance, they may offer services that can enable a senior and their family to save money in other areas, thereby allowing more of their resources to be put toward the cost of care.
+There are five programs of great relevance to seniors: JACC, Statewide Respite Care, Alzheimer's Adult Day Care, the Senior Gold and PAAD programs, and Congregate Housing Services.
+Although not all of these programs provide financial assistance, they may offer services that can enable a senior and their family to save money in other areas, thereby allowing more of their resources to be put toward the cost of care.

 1.)
 JACC, or New Jersey Assistance for Community Caregiving, provides non-medical, home support services with the objective of helping an elderly person continue to live independently.
 Benefits may include adult day care, durable medical equipment, personal care, caregiver training, home modifications, and personal emergency response systems.
 One may self-direct their care services, meaning they can hire the person of their choosing, including family members.